Azure/azure-functions-signalrservice-extension/docs/sharding.md

 1. Use `Persistent` transport type.

-    Currently multiple-endpoint feature is only supported on `Persistent` mode.
-Add the following entry to your `local.settings.json` file locally or the application setting on Azure.
+    The default transport type is `Transient` mode.
+You should add the following entry to your `local.settings.json` file or the application setting on Azure.

     ```json
     {
         "AzureSignalRServiceTransportType":"Persistent"
     }
     ```
+    >Notes for switching from `Transient` mode to `Persistent` mode on **Azure Functions runtime V3** :
+    >
+    > Under `Transient` mode, `Newtonsoft.Json` library is used to serialize arguments of hub methods, however, under `Persistent` mode, `System.Text.Json` library is used as default on Azure Functions runtime V3. `System.Text.Json` has some key differences in default behavior with `Newtonsoft.Json`.
+If you want to use `Newtonsoft.Json` under `Persistent` mode, you can add a configuration item: `"Azure:SignalR:HubProtocol":"NewtonsoftJson"` in `local.settings.json` file or `Azure__SignalR__HubProtocol=NewtonsoftJson` on Azure portal.
+    >
+    > We **strongly** recommend functions in languages other than C# to use this configuration.

 2. Configure multiple SignalR Service endpoints entries in your configuration.